ga-sei-lessons/Porject-1/README.md

 * Different themes or skins, such as different generations of Pokemon or different regions from the Pokemon world
 # Tech Being Used

-HTML/DOM - CSS - JavaScript
+HTML - CSS/flex - JavaScript